Syriiin/aoc/README.md

 #### Day 6

 Oh no part 2 is going to make me do a binary search to find the upper and lowe-... oh nevermind that only took a couple seconds to bruteforce.

+#### Day 7

+In general I reckon there were more elegant ways to do this but it's alright I guess...